john30/ebusd-esp/README.md

 ```

 By entering one of the characters at the start of each configuration line and submitting by pressing ENTER, you can change the corresponding configuration item or initiate the action behind it.

+Note: the management TCP port is not fully implemented yet.
+Currently it only answers to HTTP requests with a simple text line.
+This is subject to be enhanced in future.